5 Solar Installation Myths Costing Venice and Sarasota Homeowners Money

 Florida gets roughly 237 sunny days per year, and Sarasota County consistently ranks among the top regions in the state for solar resource availability.
 But even on overcast days, solar panels generate power.
 They respond to daylight, not direct sunlight.
 Clouds scatter light, and modern panels are built to capture diffuse irradiance.

 Germany, a country that gets roughly half the annual sunshine of southwest Florida, generates more than 10% of its electricity from solar.
-If panels work there, they work here.
+If panels work there, they work here, even through a summer afternoon storm.

 Myth 2: Solar Installation in Sarasota Is Too Expensive to Be Worth It

 The upfront cost of solar has dropped more than 70% over the past decade.
 The federal Investment Tax Credit (ITC) currently allows homeowners to deduct 30% of the total system cost from their federal taxes.
-Florida adds to that by exempting solar equipment from sales tax and offering a property tax exemption.
+Florida adds to that by exempting solar equipment from sales tax and offering a property tax exemption for the added home value solar creates.

 Myth 3: Solar Panels Damage Your Roof